wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 	    def __str__(self):
 	        return self.name

-Now that the model has been updated, we need to propagate these changes to the database.
-However, since we already have data in the database we need to consider the implications of this change.
-Basically, for all the existing category names, we want to turn them into slugs (which is performed when the record is saved).
-When we update the models via the migration tool, it will add the field, and provide the option of populating the field with a default value.
-Of course, we want a specific value in each field.
-In order to correctly populate the slug field we will need to first perform the migration and then re-run the population script - this is because in the population script we explicitly call the 'save' method for each entry.
-This will trigger the 'save' we have implemented and update the slug accordingly.
+Now that the model has been updated, the changes must now be propagated to the database.
+However, since data already exists within the database, we need to consider the implications of the change.
+Essentially, for all the existing category names, we want to turn them into slugs (which is performed when the record is initially saved).
+When we update the models via the migration tool, it will add the `slug` field and provide the option of populating the field with a default value.
+Of course, we want a specific value for each entry - so we will first need to perform the migration, and then re-run the population script.
+This is because the population script will explicitly call the `save` method on each entry, triggering the 'save' as implemented above, and thus update the slug accordingly for each entry.

-To perform the migration issue the following commands:
+To perform the migration, issue the following commands (as detailed in the [Models and Databases Workflow](#section-models-databases-workflow)).

 {lang="text",linenos=off}
 	$ python manage.py makemigrations rango
 	$ python manage.py migrate

-Since we did not provide a default value for the slug, and we already have existing data in the model, the migrate command will give you two options.
+Since we did not provide a default value for the slug and we already have existing data in the model, the migrate command will give you two options.
 Select the option to provide a default, and enter `''`.
-Then re-run the population script, which will update the slug field.
+Then re-run the population script, which will update the slug fields.

 {lang="text",linenos=off}
 	$ python populate_rango.py

 Now run the development server (`python manage.py runserver`), and inspect the data in the models via the admin interface (`http://127.0.0.1:8000/admin/`).

 If you go to add in a new category via the admin interface you may encounter a problem, or two!